Bantry: History

-In past centuries, Bantry was a base for major pilchard fisheries and was visited by fishing fleets from Spain, France and the Netherlands.
-It was still a very small town in 1689 when it was described by the Jacobite army officer and future author John Stevens as "a miserable poor place, hardly worth the name of a town", consisting of "seven or eight small houses, and some mean little cottages".
 Wolfe Tone Square in the town commemorates Theobald Wolfe Tone, a leader during the 1798 rebellion.
 In the lead up to the rebellion, Dublin-born Tone led the republican United Irishmen in what he had hoped would be a local re-run of the recent French Revolution; this was to be achieved with the help of French Republicans in overthrowing British rule.
 The ill-fated French invasion fleet, known as the French expedition to Ireland, arrived in the area in 1796, but its purpose was frustrated by unfavourable winds.
 For his efforts in preparing the local defences against the French, Richard White, a local landowner, was created Baron Bantry in 1797 by a grateful British administration.
 A Viscountcy followed in 1800 and in 1816 he became the 1st Earl of Bantry.
 The mansion and gardens in the Bantry House demesne on the outskirts of the town testify to the family's status.